levelup-enterprises/php-framework/README.md

 - CSS

   - All styles are loaded through core.css
+    - Feel free to use any other method.

 - Images
 - JS
   - Include any custom js here

 ## SRC